traitify/traitify-js-widgets/README.md

 For instructions on obtaining an assessment id and a public key visit:
 [https://developer.traitify.com](https://developer.traitify.com)

-### Using The Latest and Greatest(Edge)!
-For directions on using the latest traitify js scroll to the bottom

 ### Using Traitify JS UI:
 Include the Traitify.js library: